Don Herbison-Evans (

 This Caterpillar is a pest on :

-The adult moths have forewings with a pale brown and white pattern, and a dark brown flash across the middle.
+The adult moths have forewings that have a brown pattern often overlaid with yellow at the bases, with an irregular dark brown flash across the middle.
 The hindwings are plain white.
-The moths are inclined to hold their long labial palps straight out in front of the head, looking like a birds beak.
+The moths are inclined to hold their long labial palps hanging out in front of the head, looking like a birds beak.
 The moths have a wingspan of about 2 cms.

 The species is found in :